 A set of 61 particle cards including particle properties to introduce elementary particles into the classroom with different activities such as sorting exercises, triplet game, four corners game.
 Material: English cards & English instructions (German and Spanish versions available online)

 Mystery boxes are a great tool to practice scientific reasoning skills and to introduces students to the power of scientific models.
 Students develop hypotheses about the internal structure of a mystery box, and come up with ideas how to test their hypotheses through indirect observation.
 In this case, a 5 mm steal ball is enclosed in the box, students observe the sound is makes when moving the box.
 Students then modify or replace their models if they do not explain all their observations.
+As a second level, give them a small neodym rod magnet (such as S-05-14-N) for more accurate observations.

 Scattering experiments (e.g. Rutherford’s gold foil experiment) are important research tools of nuclear and particle physics.
 They help us to study interactions between particles and to obtain information about the structure of matter.
 You can introduce your students to the concepts of scattering experiments with everyday equipment such as marbles or tennis balls and cardboard, or use a 3D printer.